puppup420247-org/EdgeEnterprise/edgeenterprise/edge-default-browser.md

 # Set Microsoft Edge as the default browser

-This article explains how you can set Microsoft Edge as the default browser on Windows.
+This article explains how you can set Microsoft Edge as the default browser on Windows and macOS.

 > [!NOTE]
 > This article applies to Microsoft Edge version 77 or later on Windows 8 or later.
 For Windows 7 and macOS, see the [Set Microsoft Edge as default browser](https://docs.microsoft.com/DeployEdge/microsoft-edge-policies#defaultbrowsersettingenabled) policy.